for-giobbe/phy/Concatenation & Model Selection.md

 Then take a look at the output files:

 * ```concatenation.fasta```: a fasta file which stores all sequences but no information of gene boundaries.
-* ```concatenation.nxs```: a nexus file from which we will extract the nexus block which codes the information for the gene boundaries.
+* ```concatenation.nxs```: a nexus file from which we will extract the block which codes informations for gene boundaries.

 We can reformat the nexus line which stores the gene boundaries information,